nickelpro/vito.nyc/content/posts/swig-part1/index.md

 `_[module_name].[ext]`

-Where "[module_name]" is the same as the module name of specified in the interface file, and "[ext]" is "pyd" on Windows and "so" on other platforms.
+Where "[module_name]" is the same as the module name specified in the interface file, and "[ext]" is "pyd" on Windows and "so" on other platforms.
 {{< /collapse >}}

 Now open a Python REPL in the same folder that you've built the extension and